lobehub/lobe-cli-toolbox/packages/lobe-commit/README.md

 > \[!NOTE]\
 > If your project is a GitHub repository, the Editor mode feature will automatically fetch the issues associated with your repository.
 You can select multiple issues to link to your commit message by <kbd>space</kbd> .
+>
+> **Auto-Skip for Private Repositories**: When working with private repositories, if you haven't configured a GitHub token or encounter authentication issues, the tool will automatically skip the issues linking step and proceed to commit generation.
+This prevents the workflow from getting stuck while still allowing manual issue linking if needed.

 ![](https://gw.alipayobjects.com/zos/kitchen/QkJ5V8nbY6/preview-editor.webp)